Social housing waiting lists

 Getting on the social housing list

-When you apply for social housing, the local authority assesses your application to determine your household’s eligibility and need for social housing.
-If you qualify, your details are placed on the housing list.
-The local authority will also notify any other local authority in whose area you have specified an area of choice.
+When you apply for social housing, the local authority assesses your application to see if your household qualifies for social housing.
+If you qualify, you’re placed on the social housing waiting list.
+If you have listed an ‘area of choice’ in your application that is in another local authority area, your local authority will notify the other local authority of this.

 While you are on the housing list

-Each local authority draws up its own rules for deciding the order of priority on the housing list.
-These are called allocation schemes and are generally published on the local authority’s website.
+Each local authority draws up its own rules for deciding the order of priority on their social housing waiting list.
+These are called housing allocation schemes and are published on the local authority’s website.

-If you are in private rented accommodation while waiting for local authority housing, you may be eligible for the Housing Assistance Payment (HAP), which has been introduced to replace long-term Rent Supplement.
+If you are in private rented accommodation while waiting for local authority housing, you may qualify for the Housing Assistance Payment (HAP).
 If you are housed under HAP, your housing need will have been met and you will no longer be on the local authority’s housing list.
 However, if you still want to be considered for social housing you can apply to be placed on the local authority's transfer list.

 If you apply for a transfer within 2 weeks of getting the letter confirming your HAP payment, any time that you spent on the housing list can be taken into account when your local authority considers your application.
 If you apply for a transfer at a later date, the time that you previously spent on the housing list will not count.

-In general, as houses and flats become available, they are allocated from the housing list in order of priority.
-However, local authorities can also allocate a portion of their social housing using a system of choice-based letting, see 'Choice-based letting allocation process' below.
+In general, as houses and apartments become available, they are allocated from the housing list in order of priority.
+However, local authorities can also allocate a portion of their social housing using a system of choice-based letting, see below.

 When the local authority is planning to offer you accommodation, it must review its assessment of your household’s eligibility and need for social housing.
 It must also confirm that your application is still valid, for example, it will check that you still have a connection with the area.